revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-In Node.js, a module encapsulates all related codes into a single unit of code that can be parsed by moving all relevant functions into a single file.
-We may export a module with the module and export the function, which lets it be imported into another file with a needed keyword.
+In Node.js, a module encapsulates all related codes into a single unit of code that can be parsed by moving all relevant functions into a single file.We may export a module with the module and export the function, which lets it be imported into another file with a needed keyword.

 </blockquote>